radxrad/radx-kg/README.md

-# RADx Knowledge Graph
+# RADx Digital Assets Knowledge Graph

 **[WORK IN PROGRESS]**

-The RADx Knowledge Graph (radx-kg) links electronic artifacts from the National Institutes of Health (NIH) [Rapid Acceleration of Diagnostics (RADx®)](https://www.nih.gov/research-training/medical-research-initiatives/radx) initiative to speed innovation in the development, commercialization, and implementation of technologies for COVID-19 testing.
+The RADx Digital Assets Knowledge Graph (radx-kg) collects and links assets from the National Institutes of Health (NIH) [Rapid Acceleration of Diagnostics (RADx®)](https://www.nih.gov/research-training/medical-research-initiatives/radx).
+The goal of the RADx initiative is to speed innovation in the development, commercialization, and implementation of technologies for COVID-19 testing.

 The RADx initiative includes the follwing projects:
 - [RADx Radical (RADx-rad)](https://www.nih.gov/research-training/medical-research-initiatives/radx/radx-programs#radx-rad)